NaufalGhifari/minimalistTabTracker/README.md

 2. Showcase CRUD database operations from a web application.

 ## 💡 To get the app running:
-- Make sure you have Node.js installed
+1. Make sure you have [Node.js](https://nodejs.org/en/) installed
-- Open a terminal in the cloned repo
+2. Open a terminal in the cloned repo
-- type 'npm init', this will install all dependncies
+3. type 'npm init', this will install all dependncies
-- Once done, type 'npm start' this runs the application
+4. Once done, type 'npm start'.
+This runs the application
-- Either click on the link on the terminal or go to 'http://localhost:4000'
+5. Either click on the link in the terminal OR go to 'http://localhost:4000' on your browser
-- You are now using minmalistTabTracker!
+6. You are now using minmalistTabTracker!

 ## ⚒️ Node package dependencies:
 - express.js